evidentlyai/evidently/docs/book/get-started/cloud_quickstart_llm.md

 ```

 **Define your evals**.
 Evaluate all "Answers" for:
-* Sentiment (from -1 for negative to 1 for positive)
+* Sentiment: from -1 for negative to 1 for positive)
-* Text length (character count)
+* Text length: character count
-* Whether the chatbot denied an answer ("OK" or "Denial" labels with explanations).
+* Whether the chatbot denied an answer: returns "OK" or "Denial" labels with explanations.
 This uses LLM-as-a-judge (defaults to `gpt-4o-mini`) with a template Evidently prompt.

 ```python
 text_evals_report = Report(metrics=[